Say What You Want

 "Say What You Want" is a song by Scottish rock band Texas, written by band members Johnny McElhone and Sharleen Spiteri.
-It was the first single to be released from the group's fourth studio album, White on Blonde (1997).
-Released in January 1997, it is the band's biggest hit commercially, peaking at number three on the UK Singles Chart.
+It was the first single to be released from the group's fourth studio album, White on Blonde (1997), and released via the band's record label Mercury Records.
+A commercial success for the band, it has featured on all the bands compilation albums ― The Greatest Hits (2000), I Don't Want a Lover: The Collection (2004), Say What You Want: The Collection (2012), Texas 25 (2015) and The Very Best of 1989–2023 (2023).

+Release

+Released in January 1997 by Mercury, it is the band's biggest hit commercially, peaking at number three on the UK Singles Chart.
 As of March 2023, the single is certified platinum in the United Kingdom for sales and streams exceeding 600,000 units.
 The accompanying music video released to promote the single shows lead singer Sharleen Spiteri in a futuristic room.

 In 1998, Texas collaborated with Wu-Tang Clan members Method Man and RZA to remix the song as "Say What You Want (All Day, Every Day)".
 This version features Method Man and RZA on vocals and was released as a single in March 1998, peaking at number four on the UK Singles Chart and reaching the top 10 in Iceland, the Netherlands, and New Zealand.
-Both version of the song are included on Texas's 2000 compilation album, The Greatest Hits.
+Both versions of the song are included on Texas's 2000 compilation album The Greatest Hits.